-The 2016 Bayliner 190 Deck Boat has a four-stroke outboard motor with a maximum 150 hp (horsepower).
-In fact, I highly suggest checking out the Bayliner brand for its reputation.
-On the other hand, if you’re in it to win it, a 2016 Boston Whaler 270 Vantage has a four-stroke outboard motor with a maximum 600 hp horsepower.
+On the other hand, if you’re in it to win it, a 2016 Boston Whaler 270 Vantage has a four-stroke outboard motor with a maximum 600 hp engine.

 What Are Fun Deck Boat Activities?

 Deck boats are great for activities like fishing.
 You might even consider buying a trolling motor.
-And with a powerful motor, they're also quite capable of water sports such as waterskiing, wakeboarding and tubing.
+With a powerful motor, they're quite capable of water sports such as waterskiing, wakeboarding and tubing.

 Deck boats are made for entertaining people and their accessories are made to accentuate and optimize this experience.
 Have fun with it!

 Don't forget, though, that with great fun comes great responsibility.
-If you are the deck boat captain, you need to take responsibility for everyone along for the ride.
-That means laying the ground rules, encouraging safe behavior, and not taking risks that can put people in danger.
+If you're the deck boat captain, you need to take responsibility for everyone along for the ride.
+That means laying the ground rules, encouraging safe behavior and not taking risks that can put people in danger.

-- Bayliner: One of the bigger names, with the largest selection of boats.
+- Bayliner: One of the bigger names, and it has the largest selection of boats.

 - Boston Whaler: More luxurious models that have made a name for themselves when it comes to fishing.